manash-jyoti/Netflix-dashboard/README.md

 * The highest number of titles involved Anupam Kher as an actor followed by Shahrukh Khan.

-* Rajiv Chilaka become the director who directed the most films with 22 titles.
+* Rajiv Chilaka became the director who directed the most films with 22 titles.

 ## Screenshot